alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fssr-intersection.png?alt=media" alt="SSR the intersection server and client"></img>

-With SSR most of our code runs both on the server and on the client.
+With **SSR most of our code runs both on the server and on the client**.
 Obviously, we can't run 100% of the code on both server and client because there is code that only concerns to the server and code that only concerns to the client.

 It doesn't make sense to run the following code on the server since there is no DOM: